 Step 1: Graduate from high school or earn your G.E.D.

-While looking for an Emergency Medical Technician certification program, you will also find that all programs require students to have a G.E.D. or diploma before registration.
+While looking for an Emergency Medical Technician certification program in Louisiana, you will also find that all programs require students to have a G.E.D. or diploma before registration.
 So, no matter your career goal, be sure that you take this step.

 Step 2: Sign up for, and graduate from, an accredited EMT school